CU-SYSC3010W25/sysc3010-project-l2-g6/README.md

 ## UnitTestsDemo folder:
 This folder contains all the files we used for our unit test demo.
 This folder is divided into sub folders as well: GUI, camera, ethernet_connection, pi3, processor, and servo.
+- **processorFull**: The directory containing the test file for the trained TensorFlow model which will test all 29 test images on it to determine whether the model can accurately predict gestures.

 - **GUI:** This folder contains a test file to check that the speaker and microphone buttons on the GUI update the firebase accordingly, another test file to ensure that the GUI is grabbing the current gesture and displaying it on the GUI, a test file to validate the stream is being displayed on our GUI, and a test to validate that our web server is up and running.

 - **camera:** This directory contains the test file for the camera component, test_camera.py.
 It verifies the cameras connection with the Raspberry Pi and runs a script to preview the camera's input for 5 seconds to visually see it working.